Algerian passport

 The Algerian passport is an international travel document issued to citizens of Algeria, and may also serve as proof of Algerian citizenship.
 Besides enabling the bearer to travel internationally and serving as indication of Algerian citizenship, the passport facilitates the process of securing assistance from Algerian consular officials abroad.

-The passport costs 6,000 DZD ($30) and is valid for 10 years.
+The passport costs 6,000 DZD (USD$) and is valid for 10 years.

 Biometric passport

 Biometric passports started to be issued on January 5, 2012.

 Physical appearance

 The data page of the passport is from rigid polycarbonate plastic and contains a microchip embedded in which are stored biometric data of the holder including fingerprints, photo and signature.
 The data is extracted from the chip with wireless RFID technology.

 The photo on the page can be scanned and is replied by side and it is UV reactive.
 It has an alphanumeric code at the bottom of the data page which is machine-readable with optical scanners.
 The code includes microprinting, holographic images, images visible only with UV light, filigree and other details.

 The data is written in Arabic, English and French.